MattDierick/RTD-APIm-ADC-Controller/source/_build/html/_sources/class3/module3/module3.rst.txt

 #.
 Now, try with the 2 other providers (partner1 and partner2)

       #.
 You can find the tokens on the desktop in the file ``JWT tokens.txt``
       #.
 Don't use ``Oauth 2.0``, as we already have the tokens.
-But use ``Bearer`` instead.
+But use ``Bearer Token`` instead.
 I generated these tokens from the website http://jwtbuilder.jamiekurtz.com/

       .. code :: bash